Attribute-based access control

 AND abac.oidc.user_attribute('location') = 'UK';

-Example 3: Create auth rules based on a list of values
+Create an auth rule based on a list of values

-The following example creates an auth rule that grants the associated roles to users with the attribute citizenshipCountries containing any of the allowed countries c1 or c5:
+The following example creates an auth rule that grants the associated roles to users who have the attribute citizenshipCountries containing any of the allowed countries c1 or c5:

 CREATE AUTH RULE ruleset_countries SET CONDITION